Star Trek: Insurrection: Design and visual effects

 The Sierra Nevada portrayed the mountains of Ba'ku.

 Sets built for use in Star Trek: Voyager were redressed to appear as the Enterprise-E in Insurrection; Captain Janeway's quarters became Picard's, the Voyager briefing room became Riker's quarters, and part of the Voyager engineering set became the Enterprise library.
 The interior of the scoutship flown by Data was originally the cockpit of the Voyagers shuttlecraft, while the interior of the Enterprise shuttlecraft used the interior set from a Star Trek: Deep Space Nine runabout.
-Filming began on March 31, 1998, and concluded on July 2.
+Filming began on March 31, 1998, and ended on July 2.
 According to Frakes, half of the time shooting was spent on location.
-The scenes in which the Enterprise crew and the Ba'ku take refuge in the mountains were shot on location above Lake Sabrina in the Sierra Nevada in locations which could only be reached by helicopter.
+The scenes in which the Enterprise crew and the Ba'ku take refuge in the mountains were shot on location above Lake Sabrina in the Sierra Nevada, which could only be reached by helicopter.
 The location was around 10000 ft above sea level, and a medic was on standby with oxygen if the cast or crew required it.

 After filming, parts of the interior sets of the So'na ships were added using CGI.
 Stage 15 on the Paramount lot was used for the climactic scene between Picard and Ru'afo.
 Because of the dangers of the four-story scaffolding-like set, the actors were attached by safety cables at all times.
 Paramount's B tank, which was used to represent San Francisco Bay in Star Trek IV: The Voyage Home, was used to shoot footage of Picard, Data and Anij at the Ba'ku lake.
 For a scene in which Data walks along a lake bed, the actor's tricorder prop was covered with plastic to make it watertight.